JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 Box(Modifier
     .dragAndDropSource(
-        // Creates a visual representation for the data being dragged
+        // Creates a visual representation of the data being dragged
         // (white rectangle with the exportedText string centered on it). drawDragDecoration = {
            drawRect(